 A bizarre tale of drugs, religion, and headhunting in Longwa village, Nagaland.

-The road to Longwa began with a prayer and ended with opium.
+The road to Longwa village began with a prayer and ended with opium.

 Before our shared taxi left for the tribal village on the Burmese border, local heads bowed in unison.
 Hands clasped together as a young man said a prayer in Nagamese with closed eyes.
 The only word discernible to my foreign ears was “Jesu”, Jesus.